yuanfangluo/yuanfangluo.github.io/_posts/swiftui/cs193p/2021/2022-04-07-lecture7-viewmodifier-animation.md

 It's just that it's particular to the case where a pair if Views' arrives/departures are synced.

-## A great example of this would be "dealing cards off of a deck".
+## A great example of this would be "dealing cards off of a deck"

 The "deck" might well be its own View off to the side.

 When a card is "dealt" from the deck, it needs to fly from there to the game.